 Additional treatments for drug withdrawal

 Alongside using replacement drugs, such as methadone, additional treatments will be required to motivate withdrawal.
 With this in mind, if you’re abusing highly addictive substances, you will require a comprehensive treatment programme.

 Your programme will usually begin with the physical withdrawal process.
 Here is where methadone and other medications in treatment will be utilised.
 This will be your chance to slowly disconnect physically from drugs, by replacing their effects with methadone.

 Alongside physical withdrawal, you will also require psychological support.
-From talking therapies and support groups, to cognitive behavioural therapy and exposure therapy, there are a wide range of treatments available through a drug rehab clinic.
+From talking therapies and support groups to cognitive behavioural therapy and exposure therapy, there is a wide range of treatments available through a drug rehab clinic.

 To understand the entire rehab process greater, feel free to contact our team here at Addiction Advocates.
 We are referral specialists, helping individuals who are aiming for rehabilitation by finding suitable treatment centres.